 After walking the Paseo, head to Lucero Cantina for some. beers and botanas.
 At Merida cantinas, if you’re buying drinks (beer or even soda), you’re served complimentary botanas, or snacks, similar to getting free tapas in some parts of Spain.
 Cost for two beers and tip: $75 pesos.

 When the sun goes down in Merida, the marquesita vendors come out.
 These are large rolled-up crepes, commonly found only in the Yucatan Peninsula, which the locals eat with Nutella and cheese.
 They are the perfect sweet treat, and cost $30 pesos.

 Shelley is a former Miami travel magazine editor who ditched the office for the world!
-After traveling solo to 14 states in Mexico, she now lives in Merida, Mexico, full time.
-Shelley now helps other women cross Solo Travel and Mexico Travel off their bucket list through her Travel Mexico Solo blog and Dream To Destination podcast.
+After traveling to 14 states in Mexico, she settled down in the colorful colonial city of Merida.
+Here, she runs Travel To Merida, which helps visitors plan their dream trip to Merida, Mexico.

 Like my post?